 In order to categorize a stress agent as a miasm acting in the way Hahnemann perceived, that could create a predisposition, it has to comply with the following parameters:

 - It must start from an infectious agent (virus, bacteria, microbes etc).
 These are the characteristics of Hahnemann’s idea of miasms.
-A predisposition can also be created by a specific type -like vaccination or chemicals of any kind, like medical drugs or exposure to poisonous substances – but we should not call them a miasm as they do not start from an infectious agent.
+A predisposition can also be created by a specific type of stress – like vaccination or chemicals of any kind, like medical drugs or exposure to poisonous substances – but we should not call them a miasm as they do not start from an infectious agent.

 - Such an assault upon the organism has to be so strong as to be impossible for the organism to fight it and annihilate it in its entirety, and so the organism “stores” it in the form of a trauma in some part of the organism whether on a mental, emotional or physical level (in an organ or system).